PEDIATRIC CANCER

 Light therapy may soothe chemo mouth sores in children

-Prevention Not yet recruitingThis study tests a special light therapy (photobiomodulation) to prevent and treat painful mouth sores caused by chemotherapy in children aged 4–17 with cancer.
-About 49 kids will either receive the light treatment or a standard gel.
-The goal is to see if light therapy reduces so…
+Prevention Not yet recruitingThis study tests if a special light (photobiomodulation) can prevent and treat painful mouth sores caused by chemotherapy in children aged 4-17 with cancer.
+Half of the 49 participants will get light therapy, and the other half will get a standard gel.
+The goal is to see if the l…

 Matched conditions: PEDIATRIC CANCER